BlackHoleTeam-BHT/DoctorTech/_README.md

 DoctoTech

-> Is a management application specialy designed for doctors, covers the convenience of health care technology to make work easy for doctors.
-DoctorTech helps in controlling manual tasks and arrange records with efficiency.
+> Is an e-health platform specialy designed for doctors,that covers the convenience of health care technology to make work easy for doctors, by controlling manual tasks with efficiency.
+In addition to taking the advantage of artificial intelligence to assess the health status of patients.

 ## Team